david123ramos/WASM-Binarization/README.md

-#Welcome back!
+<h1>Welcome back!</h1>
-if you forgotten how to run this project, i'll help you, guy.

-It's quite simple.
-Follow the steps bellow:
+if you forgotten how to run this project, i'll help you, guy.🤓 It's quite simple.
+Follow the steps bellow
 <ol>
     <li>Verify if docker deamon is running.
 This step is important if you are in windows using WSL2</li>
     <li>Verify if node and npm are installed correctly.</li>